pondsthlm/hosted-trend-report/README.md

 ```
 ## Directories
-app/ or lib/ - this is where the code is
+lib/ - this is where the code is
 config/ - configuration
 docs/ - documentation in .md files
 logs/ - logs for tests